joaopdalbino/predicting_data_with_AI/README.md

 # predicting_data_with_AI

-## This project aims to develop a AI system capable of predicting poverty rate in the state of Sao Paulo, Brazil
+## This project aims to develop an AI system capable of predicting poverty rate in the state of Sao Paulo, Brazil

 # How to run it?